 In addition to alcohol, some products also contain emollient ingredients such as glycerol and aloe etc. which help soothing dry skin.
 As the added contents are usually small in amount and not being used in high dosage each time, it is considered to be safe even leaving some residues on hands after the evaporation of alcohol.
 Another option will be applying hand cream to prevent skin from drying after sanitizing hands with alcohol.

 *Cleaning and disinfectant products are governed by the “Consumer Goods Safety Ordinance”

 Cleaning and disinfectant products (including hand sanitizers) are generally classified as consumer goods to which the “Consumer Goods Safety Ordinance” applies.
-According to the guidance notes on classification of pharmaceutical products issued by the Pharmacy and Poisons Board of Hong Kong, antiseptic and disinfectant products containing alcohol (including Ethyl alcohol or Isopropyl alcohol) are not classified as pharmaceutical products if they are not labelled for use on broken skin and do not make medicinal claim.
-Nevertheless, those which are labelled with medicinal claim as having the functions of treating or preventing disease in human beings may be classified as pharmaceutical products.
+According to the guidance notes on classification of pharmaceutical products issued by the Pharmacy and Poisons Board of Hong Kong, antiseptic and disinfectant products containing alcohol (including Ethyl alcohol or Isopropyl alcohol) are not classified as pharmaceutical products if they are not labelled for use on broken skin and do not make a medicinal claim.
+Nevertheless, those which are labelled with a medicinal claim as having the functions of treating or preventing disease in human beings may be classified as pharmaceutical products.
 If there is any doubt, consumers may also contact the Department of Health and provide the product details for enquiry.